Thomas More: Religious polemics

 His saying is followed with a kind of apology to his readers, while Luther possibly never apologized for his sayings.
 Stephen Greenblatt argues, "More speaks for his ruler and in his opponent's idiom; Luther speaks for himself, and his scatological imagery far exceeds in quantity, intensity, and inventiveness anything that More could muster.
 If for More scatology normally expresses a communal disapproval, for Luther, it expresses a deep personal rage."

-Confronting Luther confirmed More's theological conservatism.
-He thereafter avoided any hint of criticism of Church authority.
+Confronting Luther confirmed More's theological conservatism, and he subsequently avoided any hint of criticism of Church authority.
 In 1528, More published another religious polemic, A Dialogue Concerning Heresies, that asserted the Catholic Church was the one true church, established by Christ and the Apostles, and affirmed the validity of its authority, traditions and practices.
 In 1529, the circulation of Simon Fish's Supplication for the Beggars prompted More to respond with the Supplycatyon of Soulys.

 In 1531, a year after More's father died, William Tyndale published An Answer unto Sir Thomas More's Dialogue in response to More's Dialogue Concerning Heresies.
 More responded with a half million words: the Confutation of Tyndale's Answer.
 The Confutation is an imaginary dialogue between More and Tyndale, with More addressing each of Tyndale's criticisms of Catholic rites and doctrines.
 More, who valued structure, tradition and order in society as safeguards against tyranny and error, vehemently believed that Lutheranism and the Protestant Reformation in general were dangerous, not only to the Catholic faith but to the stability of society as a whole.